Rachiey/key-terms/readme.md

 *Disclaimer: these key terms are for Mac OS users.
 Other operating systems may use slightly different terms.*
+> This folder will be updated regularly whenever relevant terms are introduced.

 # Terminal Terms
 ```